 Yes yes, the goal is to make cypherpunk people seem as obnoxious as possible.
 The author did a great job unearthing the most repugnant techbros alive and portraying them as exemplars of the industry.
 Now that we’ve stacked the court of public opinion, we can all root for Bitcoin’s failure together.

 Sheesh.
 What did Bitcoin ever do to you, NY Times columnist?

 I suspect this is the result of NY Times’ prohibition on cryptoasset ownership.
 As much as I want to believe that journalists are aspirational ascetics who put vocational interests over financial ones…

 Some of these reporters have been covering crypto since 2012!
-Can you imagine having the foresight to analyze bitcoin at $20, but not the wherewithal to put any skin in the game like one of the different elo boost quality services?
+Can you imagine having the foresight to analyze bitcoin at $20, but not the wherewithal to put any skin in the game?
 How does it feel to sit on the sidelines for half a decade while dumb kids become disgustingly rich through no effort or talent of their own??

 Let’s be honest: I would be bitter too.
 And I would want to portray the industry in as ugly a light as possible.
 Look, everyone has their biases; at least I’m honest about my lack of journalistic integrity.

 it's not about the environment. it's about finding any excuse to hate bitcoin. pic.twitter.com/PueteeS01H

 — Elaine Ou (@eiaine) December 10, 2017

 Maybe it’s time for financial media to get off their moral high horse.
 You guys don’t have to go out of your way to invest in bitcoin; it can be as simple as holding out a Bitcoin begging bowl (Generate a paper wallet here).
 Crypto-millionaires tend to be a generous bunch.
 Get in step while there’s still time left, before the parade passes by, and so on.
 Really, the crypto people aren’t so bad.